 Gripping and moving space means the workspace that you can reach without having to leave your sitting or standing workstation or bend and stoop unnaturally.
 All work equipment that can be "grasped" with the hands horizontally or vertically in the truest sense of the word is thus located in your reach and movement area.
 Gripping space is also important for correct ergonomics.

-Designing the inner and outer gripping space
+Designing the inner and outer reach space

 How does the grab space influence ergonomics at the workplace?

 In fact, by choosing your office furniture wisely, you can positively influence the amount or size of your grab space to make your workflow as healthy as possible.
-This includes a workplace such as the Aeris Active Office Desk, that is not only adjustable in height, but also has two work surfaces and thus always offers a sitting and standing work surface.
+This includes a workplace like the Aeris Active Office Desk , that is not only adjustable in height, but also has two work surfaces and thus always offers a sitting and standing work surface.
 This significantly increases your reach and range of movement.
 But an office chair that actively supports your individual movements also increases your reach.
 Through lateral flexibility, for example, the chair always ensures an optimal posture in relation to the work surface.

 The right lighting